thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-02-better-bash-history.md

 shopt -s cmdhist
 ```

-The final major setting is to comfigure the history file to reload after every entry.
+The final major setting is to configure the history file to reload after every entry.
 This means that we can append after every executed command, rather than when a shell session is exited.
 To achieve this, the `PROMPT_COMMAND` setting can be leveraged.
 Any value specified for the `PROMPT_COMMAND` is executed as a command prior to issuing each primary prompt.
 We will leverage it to reload the BASH history.

 ```
 # After each command, append to the history file and reread it